nocyphr/Screener/README.md

   - [ ] getting the current table in csv format is possible (link?
 Download?)
 - [x] styling?
 Frameworks? (bootstrap vs. tailwind)

+### Issues
+- [ ] Go to page 2, set symbol filter to "A" -> you are on an empty page 2 because there are only enough items for one page